-Best cordless vacuum cleaners to make light work of vacuuming
+Best cordless vacuum cleaner 2019

 Ideal Home’s rating: 4.5 out of 5 stars

-4. Morphy Richards Supervac Deluxe Cordless Vacuum Cleaner – best for awkward spaces
+7. Morphy Richards Supervac Deluxe – best cordless vacuum cleaner for awkward spaces

 This bills itself as a “3-in-1” upright thanks to its unusual design.
 Like a 2-in-1, you can use it as an upright (with motorised brush bar floor head) or pop out the middle as a handheld.
 The third option is adding a separate wand to convert it into a stick-style cleaner.

 This means there’s more to store because the charging base has to accommodate an extra wand.
 But because the upright’s handle doesn’t have to double as a wand, it’s free to do more.
 Much more.

 Controls at your fingertips are for power and brush bar (three different settings) and a clever “backsaver” button that folds the handle by 90 degrees – so the cleaner body can lay flat under furniture without you having to lean down.

 Switch to the wand and you can either use the floor head again or one of its two detail tools (a crevice tool and an upholstery brush – there’s no storage for these, sadly).
 Both upright options can stand up by themselves.